 This page will show you how to install and test the Arduino software on a Mac computer running OSX.

-- Go to the Arduino download page and download the latest version of the Arduino software for Windows if you have not already.
+Go to the Arduino download page and download the latest version of the Arduino software for Windows if you have not already.

-Power up your Arduino by connecting your Arduino board to your computer with a USB cable (or FTDI connector if you're using an Arduino pro).
-You should see the an LED labed 'ON' light up. (this diagram shows the placement of the power LED on the UNO).
+Power up your Arduino by connecting your Arduino board to your computer with a USB cable (or FTDI cable if you're using an Arduino Pro).
+You should see the an LED labeled 'ON' light up. (this diagram shows the placement of the power LED on the UNO).

 Launch and Blink!

 After following the appropriate steps for your software install, we are now ready to test your first program with your Arduino board!